-- All construction must be done in accordance with an approved construction and operational phase Environmental Management Plan (EMP), which must include the recommendations made in this report. - A suitably qualified Environmental Control Officer must be appointed to monitor the construction phase in terms of the EMP and any other conditions pertaining to specialist studies. - Because of the on-going drought the species diversity at the time of the study was most probably compromised.
-As a result it is considered imperative that a further botanical scan is done before construction commence in order to ensure that permits are obtained for all protected plants encountered. - An permit application must be submitted with regards to protected plant species encountered. - Before any work is done protected species must be search & rescued as described in Table 1. - Lay-down areas or construction sites must be located within the construction footprint. - No clearing of any area outside of the construction footprint may be allowed. - All waste that had been illegally dumped within the footprint must be removed to a Municipal approved waste disposal site. - An integrated waste management approach must be implemented during construction. - Construction related general and hazardous waste may only be disposed of at Municipal approved waste disposal sites.
+- All construction must be done in accordance with an approved construction and operational phase Environmental Management Plan (EMP), which must include the recommendations made in this report. - A suitably qualified Environmental Control Officer must be appointed to monitor the construction phase interms of the EMP and any other conditions pertaining to specialist studies. - The layout of the development footprint should take the sensitivity map into account and should aim to stay out of the green sensitive areas, which will ensure that no significant Vachellia erioloba tree will be impacted. - However, if for viable reasons, the layout could not be placed outside of the above mentioned green areas, the layout must aim at minimum impact on the Vachellia erioloba trees and a permit application must be made in terms of the National Forest Act (protected species regulations). - Before construction begins all Vachellia erioloba trees in the near vicinity of the construction footprint andentrance roads, laydown areas, site offices etc. must be demarcated as NO-GO areas. - Lay-down areas or construction sites must be located within the construction footprint or areas of low botanical significance approved by the ECO.
+If such lay-down areas or construction camp sites must, forviable reasons, be located outside of the construction footprint areas, these areas must be rehabilitated afterwards.
+Topsoil must be removed from such areas, and protected for the duration of the constructionperiod to be used for rehabilitation after construction is completed. - No unnecessary clearing of any area outside of the construction footprint may be allowed. - All waste that had been illegally dumped within the footprint must be removed to a Municipal approved waste disposal site.

+- An integrated waste management approach must be implemented during construction. - Construction related general and hazardous waste may only be disposed of at Municipal approved waste disposal sites.

+Freshwater

+The following recommendations are given:

+- Retain as much vegetation as possible.

+- Prevent rubble or any other waste, pollutants and/or materials from reaching the river.

+- Proper solid waste management